i3abghany/microscale/README.md

 # microscale

 Currently, the Keyword Spotting, Anomaly Detection, Visual Wake Words, and Image Classification MLTiny Perf benchmarks are ported to the TFLite Micro C++ framework.
-Other image classification tasks are also ported (LSTM-MNIST, LeNet-MNIST).
+Other image classification tasks are also ported (LeNet-MNIST and ResNet50-CIFAR10).
 Compiling and executing a binary that runs inference using one of the benchmarks using the baseline system configuration inside GEM5 can be done as follows.

 ```shell